How to Measure for a Metal Roof Like a Pro

 Grab your measuring tape and let’s get to work.
 First things first, start with the width.
 Hook your tape at one end and stretch it to the other.
 Jot down that number.
 Next, move on to the length.
 Measure from the ridge to the edge, keeping it straight.
 Write it down too.

 But we’re not done.
 Don’t forget the overhang.
 That’s the bit hanging over the edge.
 Measure it from the edge to the end.
 Usually, it’s about 3/4 inch to 1 inch.
+That said, measure the overhang you plan to build, not a rule-of-thumb number.
+The target changes by edge trim, gutter, and panel profile.

 Now, let’s dive deeper.
 Measure every edge, including the apron.
 Hook your tape at the bottom edge and stretch it to the corner.
 Write down the length.
 For the valleys, measure from the bottom to the top.
 Add a few extra inches for proper overlap.